|

 practically maintenance free!
 With very

-little effort on your part, your stone sink will retain its
+little effort, your stone sink and bath tub will retain their

-beautiful color and condition for years on end and provide lifetimes
+beautiful color and condition for years on end and, will literally, provide

-There are a few simple and easy steps to follow to maintain
+There are a few simple and easy steps to follow in

-your natural stone sink or vessel sink in 'like
+your natural stone sink and bath tub in 'like

-new' condition.
-Each involves very little time and effort on your
+new' condition... and each one involves very little time and effort on your

-Here's what you do... and how often you need to do
+Here's what to do... and how often you need to do

 it: